FL v. Susan Lorincz: Knocking Neighbor Shooting Trial

 (L) Susan Lorincz (Marion County Jail), (R) Ajike Owens (Anthony D. Thomas via AP, File)

-An arrest affidavit states that on the day of shooting, Lorincz was observed arguing with children who were playing in a field close to her home.
+On the day of shooting, Lorincz was observed arguing with children who were playing in a field close to her home.
 During that argument, Lorincz allegedly threw a roller skate at one of Owens’ children.

 “During the call…Lorincz advised that three juveniles who live across the street were outside her door, yelling at her.
 After being advised that deputies were en route to the location, that call ended.”